 - It is a common misconception among beginners that Full Set 5x is multiplied to the single set 5x for 25x.
 This is not true - they are added together.
 5x + 5x = 10x.

 - The daily boss / wildebeast / can give you 4 gems per week (2 each on day 4 and day 7 of his rewards).
-He is available to fight at midnight local time.

 - Watching 100 advertisements will earn you a gem.
 Look under your Achievements to collect it.
 If you are not getting ads and you think you should be, reset your game.